Contemplating today's Gospel

 Behold, thus is the man blessed who fears the Lord.
 The Lord bless you from Zion: may you see the prosperity of Jerusalem all the days of your life.

-Herodias had her chance on Herod's birthday, when he gave a dinner for all the senior government officials, military chiefs and the leaders of Galilee.
-On that occasion the daughter of Herodias came in and danced; and she delighted Herod and his guests.
-The king said to the girl, «Ask me for anything you want and I will give it to you».
-And he went so far as to say with many oaths, «I will give you anything you ask, even half my kingdom».
-She went out to consult her mother, «What shall I ask for?».
-The mother replied, «The head of John the Baptist».
-The girl hurried to the king and made her request: «I want you to give me the head of John the Baptist, here and now, on a dish».
-The king was very displeased, but he would not refuse in front of his guests because of his oaths.
-So he sent one of the bodyguards with orders to bring John's head.
-He went and beheaded John in prison; then he brought the head on a dish and gave it to the girl.
-And the girl gave it to her mother.
-When John's disciples heard of this, they came and took his body and buried it.
+She had an opportunity one day when Herod, on his birthday, gave a banquet for his courtiers, his military officers, and the leading men of Galilee.
+Herodias’ own daughter came in and performed a dance that delighted Herod and his guests.
+The king said to the girl, “Ask of me whatever you wish and I will grant it to you.”
+He even swore many things to her, “I will grant you whatever you ask of me, even to half of my kingdom.”
+She went out and said to her mother, “What shall I ask for?”
+She replied, “The head of John the Baptist.”
+The girl hurried back to the king’s presence and made her request, “I want you to give me at once on a platter the head of John the Baptist.”
+The king was deeply distressed, but because of his oaths and the guests he did not wish to break his word to her.
+So he promptly dispatched an executioner with orders to bring back his head.
+He went off and beheaded him in the prison.
+He brought in the head on a platter and gave it to the girl.
+The girl in turn gave it to her mother.
+When his disciples heard about it, they came and took his body and laid it in a tomb.

 Fr.
 Josep Mª MASSANA i Mola OFM (Barcelona, Spain)Today, we remember the Martyrdom of St. John the Baptist, the Messiah's Precursor.
 All his life moves around Jesus, to the extent that without Him, the very existence and aim of the Messiah's Precursor would have had no significance whatsoever.